dino-rodriguez/optibnb/feature_creation/features.md

-We can see that some of our reviews aren't in English, that there are additional non-English characters and symbols (\n) and also we know that some cells are empty.
+We can see that some of our reviews aren't in English, that there are additional non-English characters and symbols (\n), and also we know that some cells are empty.
 We can manually try to clean this data and also use NLP libraries to help out.
-We do a bit of both and we see the libraries ```nltk``` and ```text blob```.
+We do a bit of both with the libraries ```nltk``` and ```text blob```.

 ##### Drop Rows with NaN values (empty reviews)